Easy Home Remedies for Wart Removal

 Table of Contents

-What is that hard bump-like growth on my palm, you might wonder, looking at a wart.
-A wart is a growth seen on the skin of hands, feet, face, genitals and knees.
-It is caused by a virus, Human Papilloma Virus (HPV), and is contagious.
-Warts are small, bumpy heaps on the skin.1 Mostly, symptoms are not present, however, in a few rare cases there might be pain in the area where the wart is present.
-In more than half of the cases warts resolve on their own, leaving behind just a small scar.
-Depending on the area of their presence and their internal arrangement of cells, they are classified into various types.2
+Warts are small, bumpy heaps on the skin.
+Mostly, symptoms are not present; however, in a few rare cases, there might be pain in the area where the wart is present.
+In more than half of the cases, warts resolve on their own, leaving behind just a small scar.
+Depending on the area of their presence and their internal arrangement of cells, they are classified into various types.

 Warts may be caused:

 Not a great addition to your appearances, there are a bunch of home remedies that have been used successfully by people to remove warts.
 A few of them are listed below.
-These anecdotes stated have little to no scientific evidence but have been seen to be effective when used by people, so exercise caution when you use them, don’t go overboard if they don’t work like they are expected to!
+These anecdotes have little to no scientific evidence but have been seen to be effective when used by people, so exercise caution when you use them, and don’t go overboard if they don’t work like they are expected to!

 Aloe vera leaf can be used by cutting it open and scooping out the gel from it.
 You can then apply the gel to the wart.
 Some people have found this home remedy to be quite useful.
 Aloe vera is good for the skin and is used to treat a variety of skin ailments, from burns to cuts and bruises.
 Therefore, it is also used in the treatment of warts.

 Another fruit peel to try.
 The orange peel is to be applied by rubbing it against the wart daily.
 The wart seems to change colour, darken and fall off when this is done daily.
 This might require some time, about two to three weeks for the wart to fall off.
-There’s no scientific evidence for this remedy as well, but who knows, maybe the acidic nature of the orange might help you get rid of your wart!
+There’s no scientific evidence for this remedy either, but who knows, maybe the acidic nature of the orange might help you get rid of your wart!

-The application of clear nail polish onto the wart is in attempt to suffocate it.
+The application of clear nail polish onto the wart is in an attempt to suffocate it.
 Though there is no evidence of its effectiveness, the nail polish forms a layer on the wart and prevents the spread of the virus from the wart to other places.
 It can be applied a few times daily.
 You can try this remedy out and see if it works for you.

 This is one of the popular home remedies to treat warts.
 You can cut out a small piece of duct tape and stick it on the wart.
 This is left for three to six days and can be removed after that.
 After removing the duct tape, the wart is to be soaked in water and scrubbed using pumice stone or Emery board.
-For the next few hours it should not be covered, it should be left alone.
-NOTE: This method should be used cautiously if your skin is sensitive.
+For the next few hours, it should not be covered, it should be left alone.

 You can contact your medical health provider and seek their recommendation if you notice any of the following:

-Warts, may or may not be harmful, usually they are harmless.
+Warts may or may not be harmful; usually, they are harmless.
 They may appear on the face, hands, legs or even genitals.
 These warts can be removed by using certain home remedies.
 Though these home remedies are not all scientifically proven, they have been used effectively since ages for the removal of warts.
 If you notice any alarming changes in the appearance of these warts, you should seek medical advice for a better understanding and treatment.

-2. Al Aboud AM, Nigam PK.
-Wart.
-Continuing Education Activity In: StatPearls [Internet].
-Treasure Island (FL): StatPearls Publishing; 2022 Jan [Updated 2021 Aug 11; cited 10 May 2022].
+1. Al Aboud AM, Nigam PK.
+Wart [Updated 2023 Aug 14].
+In: StatPearls [Internet].
+Treasure Island (FL): StatPearls Publishing; 2025 Jan–.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK431047/

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.